githubyako/TRV/README.md

  6. toc(); interrupts the calculations.
 Note that coherent behavior are only guaranteed if you toc() before asking a proch_case or a deplacement_agent
  7. Controller::delete_controller();

-Autors: Théo Voillemin, Nicolas Roux, Corentin Talarmain
+Authors: Théo Voillemin, Nicolas Roux, Corentin Talarmain